drshahizan/software-engineering/materials/sec01/mod3.md

 **Continuous improvement:** Agile development methods are designed to continuously improve the development process.
 This is achieved through regular retrospectives, where the team reflects on their performance and identifies areas for improvement.

 ## Agile Manifesto
+The Agile Manifesto is a set of guiding values and principles for Agile software development.
+It was created by a group of software developers in 2001 who were frustrated with the rigid, plan-driven approach to software development that was prevalent at the time.
+The Agile Manifesto is designed to provide a more flexible, iterative, and collaborative approach to software development that prioritizes customer satisfaction, working software, and continuous improvement.
+It emphasizes the importance of collaboration, communication, and responding to change, and provides a framework for teams to work together effectively to deliver high-quality software products.
+The Agile Manifesto has since become widely adopted as a standard for Agile development practices in software development and beyond.

+**Customer satisfaction:** The Agile Manifesto places a strong emphasis on customer satisfaction.
+This means that the needs of the customer should be at the forefront of the development process.

+**Responding to change:** The Agile Manifesto values responding to change over following a plan.
+This means that the development process should be flexible and able to adapt to changing requirements.

+**Working software:** The Agile Manifesto prioritizes working software over comprehensive documentation.
+This means that the focus is on delivering functional software that meets customer needs.

+**Collaboration:** The Agile Manifesto values collaboration between team members and stakeholders.
+This means that everyone involved in the development process should work together to achieve a shared goal.

+**Individuals and interactions:** The Agile Manifesto values individuals and interactions over processes and tools.
+This means that the focus should be on empowering team members and fostering communication and collaboration.

+**Responding to change:** The Agile Manifesto values responding to change over following a plan.
+This means that the development process should be flexible and able to adapt to changing requirements.

+**Sustainable development:** The Agile Manifesto values sustainable development, which means that the development process should be able to continue indefinitely without causing burnout or other negative consequences.

+T**echnical excellence:** The Agile Manifesto values technical excellence, which means that the development process should prioritize high-quality, maintainable code.

+**Self-organizing teams:** The Agile Manifesto values self-organizing teams, which means that team members should be empowered to make decisions and take ownership of the development process.

+**Regular reflection and adjustment:** The Agile Manifesto values regular reflection and adjustment, which means that the development process should be continuously evaluated and adjusted to improve performance and achieve better outcomes.

+Overall, the Agile Manifesto provides a set of guiding principles for Agile development that prioritize customer satisfaction, collaboration, flexibility, and continuous improvement.
+By following these principles, development teams can deliver high-quality software that meets customer needs and adapts to changing requirements over time.

 ## The Principles of Agile Methods